 To come up with the set of 34 strengths, the Gallup Organization initially interviewed more than 1.7 million professions, across a variety of fields.
-Gallup’s research led to the development of categories, which they labeled as “talent themes,” but most people refer to as strengths.
+Gallup’s research led to the development of categories, which they labeled as “talent themes,” but most people refer to them as strengths.

-The StrengthsFinder test identifies a person’s top 5 strengths, and it’s based on “positive psychology,” or what is “right” about people, not “wrong” with them.
+The StrengthsFinder test identifies a person’s top 5 strengths, and it is based on “positive psychology,” or what is “right” about people, not “wrong” with them.

 In 2004, the name of the personality assessment was changed to “Clifton StrengthsFinder,” in order to pay tribute to Don Clifton, who died in 2003.

 In 2007, Gallup updated the test and released the new book, StrengthsFinder 2.0.

 Recently, the StrengthsFinder name has been changed to CliftonStrengths assessment, but the actual test remains the same.

-To learn more about StrengthsFinder, or to schedule a free StrengthsFinder consultation, please call (720) 312-8737, or e-mail firstname.lastname@example.org.
+For information about StrengthsFinder, or to schedule a free StrengthsFinder consultation, call (720) 312-8737, or e-mail firstname.lastname@example.org.